Accessibility statement for East Coast College

 - Most older PDF documents are not fully accessible to screen reader software

-- Video streams do not have captions
+- Video streams, except the virtual tours, do not have captions

 Feedback and contact information